CZ-NIC/convey/README.md

 Handsome feature if you're willing to use the Shodan API as our partner or to do anything else.

 ## CSIRT Usecase
 We are using the tool to automate incident handling tasks.
 The input is any CSV we receive from partners; there is at least one column with IP addresses or URLs.
 We fetch whois information and produce a set of CSV grouped by country AND/OR abusemail related to IPs.
-These CSVs are then sent by our OTRS via HTTP from within the tool.
+These CSVs are then sent by through OTRS from within the tool.

-It is able to parse Apache log format files as well.
-It can bear ##.##.##.##.port format for ip address.
-If there are some invalid lines, they will come to dedicated file to be reprocessed again.
-It connects to all whois servers I know.

-I've tried a file with 3,6* 10^6 lines (300 MB).
-First 600 000 took around 6 minutes to analyze, the rest around two minutes.
-It asked 369× arin server and 709× ripe server.
-There were only 960 of unique IPs in 702 different IP prefixes.